JangHyun1994/technical-writing.gitlab/.gitlab/issue_templates/onboarding.md

 1. [ ] For the first release cycle beginning after your start date (the first 18th), shadow your buddy's work in [their most active Stage Group], plus one other stage group/writer, decided with your manager and the team.
-The technical writers proactively share relevant issues, merge requests, and communications with you by creating/using a #tw-onboarding-<groupname>
+During shadowing, the established technical writers proactively share relevant issues, merge requests, and communications with you by creating/using a
-   channel, and answer questions you have that arise in this context.
+   #tw-onboarding-<groupname> channel, and answer questions you have that arise
+   in this context.
 1. [ ] Read about all stages and groups, and discuss with your manager whether there's a particular group that will need your coverage as technical writer, or multiple groups you may be interested in.